LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 }
 ```

-A controller defines several `Action` generators, like the `index` method in this example.
+A controller defines several `Action` generators, such as the `index` method in the above example.

 ## What's an Action?